secretstartups/handbook/customer-success/tam/success-plans/index.html.md

 - **Success Criteria**: Indicate what will need to happen for this objective to be considered successful (you can log Activity updates to capture progress)
 - **Comments**: Share any info that might be relevant to the objective (e.g. potential blockers, architecture details, or other important details worth mentioning)

-Objectives should be actionable, and Gainsight provides a way to create action items as part of the objective, called tasks.
+Objectives should be actionable, and Gainsight provides a way to create milestones as part of the objective, called tasks.
 A task in Gainsight is equivalent to a milestone in GitLab's historical success plan terminology.
-In short, the objective is the goal and the set of tasks are the way to get there (similar to Objectives and Key Results).
+In short, the objective is the goal and the tasks are the key milestones to getting there (similar to Objectives and Key Results).

 To create [tasks](/#tasks), perform the following steps: